dmhd6219/booking-bot-frontend/README.md

 Here's what's coming up:

 - [ ] Localization.
+- [ ] Page with all bookings.
-- [ ] Additional features, such as extending bookings and see rooms info, support.
+- [ ] Page with user's bookings and availability to change them.
+- [ ] Page with rules.
 - [x] Main booking features support.